yalexand/ALYtools/README.md

 - click on Settings->Microns per pixel and enter 6.5
 - click "Analysis->Run Current"
 ```
 The input image contains 2 embryos.
 Results of analysis (quantification xls file and 2 images, one per embryo) will be saved in newly created directory with name consisting of "ALYtools Analysis" prefix, and time stamp postfix.
+Expected run time for OPT_ZFish_Embryo demo on “normal” desktop computer is 3 min.

 # MicroscopyImageFormatter